 Dear One, “I’m too busy,” that’s what I say when I don’t get the things done that need to be done.
-And it is true, I am busy, but am I busy doing the things I should be doing?
+And it is true, I am busy, but am I busy doing the things that I should be doing?
 I often wonder about that…real often.

-This particular day, four-years-ago, I had jumped right into my household chores, neglecting to sit down at the desk where my Bible rests, open to the place I was reading the day before.
+This particular day, seven-years-ago, I had jumped right into my household chores, neglecting to sit down at the desk where my Bible rests, open to the place I was reading the day before.
 I ignored that part of my ‘to do’ list – for after all – I was busy.

 So around and around the house I went, doing this and doing that…all so urgent…to my flawed thinking.
 While I was accomplishing the day’s tasks in bits and pieces, returning here, returning there, doing this, doing that, my spirit was sinking lower and lower.
 My tasks where physical, leaving my mind to wander, and wander it did.
 It wandered into a place of loneliness.

 I’ve heard it said that a mother always misses her family.
 I have come to find it so.
 It seems that a hint of longing begins soon after family members depart.
 My loneliness while I moved from floor to floor, from task to task, became heavier and heavier.